Definitely! See the attached statistics

 If you start later, you will still benefit, ideally by completing the classes prior to giving birth.

 It will help your birth companion to know what to do when you’re giving birth, as they will play a vital role during the birth, using the tools and techniques learned in the classes.
+As everyone has busy schedules, what has worked very well is that your partner attends the 4th class, if he can only make one.

 This article may help your birth companion understand why it’s useful to come.